bademarc/nooter-s-farm/CRASHOUT-ONLINE.md

 1. Set up the required environment variables
 2. Ensure the cron job is enabled in the Vercel dashboard
+3. Stay within the free tier limits (cron job frequency)
-3. Monitor Redis usage through the Upstash dashboard
+4. Monitor Redis usage through the Upstash dashboard

 ## Local Development